Frequently Asked Questions

 Medication can be helpful for some people, but it’s not always the only answer.
 We take a balanced approach — using medication when it makes sense, and also exploring other supportive options when appropriate.

 This may include things like improving sleep, building healthier routines, managing stress, mindfulness practices, gentle movement or exercise, and nutrition support.
 As part of this, we may check lab work to look at vitamin and nutrient levels or other metabolic factors that can impact mood and mental health.
-Understanding these factors helps us create a more precise and personalized plan.
+Understanding these factors helps us create a more precise and personalized plan — which is why a spacious, unrushed initial visit is so valuable.

 For some people, care may also include complementary approaches like yoga, meditation, acupuncture, or evidence-based supplements — always in a thoughtful, evidence-based way.